rlivingsus/misc/AllBooks.md

 - Adams, Richard: Watership Down
 - Alam, Rumaan: Leave the World Behind
 - Alanson, Craig:
 - Alderman, Naomi: The Power
+- Alderson, Kaia: Sisters in Arms
 - Alexander, Michelle: The New Jim Crow
 - Allen, Nina: The Rift
 - Al-Kadhi, Amrou: Life as a Unicorn